Interests and experiences

 You can see that the azimuth has a lot less torque compared to the elevation axis, this is not a problem as it should only turn the system in the horizontal plane.
 What really matters is the holding torque, especially on the elevation axis.

-Zdenek also helped me acquire the mesh for the surface, in this case 6.35 x 6.35 mm stainless steel mesh.
+Zdenek also assisted me in obtaining the necessary stainless steel mesh for the dish surface, with a dimension of 6.35 x 6.35 mm.

 The mechanics for a system like this needs to be able to stand up again wind and weather.